PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 Ruff, Python compilation, and whitespace checks also pass.
 Continue with the remaining unconditional static-shape reconciliation inventory; commit and push only, with no pull request.

+## Mixed-singleton Concat reconciliation characterization checkpoint

+The first safe candidate in the remaining terminal inventory is `_repair_mixed_singleton_nchw_inputs_for_nhwc_concat()`.
+Its indexed owner returns one exact mutation counter and performs no mutation when that counter is zero.
+Existing tests cover positive rewrites, complete no-op preservation, maintained GraphIndex/LayoutState, fan-out, name allocation, and the fast path without a Concat.
+The immediately following shape reconciliation is still unconditional in production.

+A strict expected-failure architecture contract now requires that exact call to be assigned and its immediate reconciliation to be guarded by `repaired_mixed_singleton_nchw_inputs_for_nhwc_concat > 0`.
+This checkpoint does not change production.
+Do not apply the same assumption to the nearby PReLU owner, which intentionally prunes unused tensors even when its rewrite count is zero, or to the SE/FC/Gather cluster, whose wrapper currently returns no aggregate mutation result.

+At implementation, change only this one call site, add lowerer-level zero/one counter wiring coverage, and preserve its order and Session LayoutState.
+Run the complete mixed-singleton owner, core, architecture, pass-efficiency, and TensorFlow-import-blocked gates sequentially.
+Commit and push only; do not create or update a pull request.